afragen/embed-pdf-viewer/README.md

 Embed a PDF from the Media Library or via oEmbed in a Google Doc Viewer.

 Inspired by [Embed PDF](https://wordpress.org/plugins/dirtysuds-embed-pdf/) and [RV Embed PDF](https://wordpress.org/plugins/rv-embed-pdf/).

+Pull requests are welcome against the `develop` branch.